openalias/openalias-spec/oa2.md

 | BTC on Bitcoin | `bip122:000000000019d6689c085ae165831e93/slip44:0` | `btc/btc` |
 | LTC on Litecoin | `bip122:12a765e31ffd4059bada1e25190f6e98/slip44:2` | `ltc/ltc` |

 Including CAIP-2 and CAIP-19 in their entirety is overkill for OpenAlias purposes.
+Supporting native use of CAIP-2 and CAIP-19 in OpenAlias records would add these [namespaces](https://namespaces.chainagnostic.org/) as a dependency.
+The benefits of allowing CAIP natively in OpenAlias seems to create more work and complexity overall; however, this could be reconsidered if CAIP is widely adopted in nearly all wallets.

 Nevertheless, CAIP-2 and CAIP-19 are useful for mapping OpenAlias `asset_network` and `asset_type` values for completeness.

 ### Why not support stagenet/testnet?
 Why only mainnet?

 OpenAlias test sending flows can be accomplished without sending transactions, since it is an address and metadata lookup standard.
 Thus, there is little additional value to be achieved by the increased complexity of supporting networks that are only used for testing purposes.

+### Does OpenAlias aim to allow other record standards (ENS, Unstoppable Domains) to directly work with OpenAlias?

+No. OpenAlias will not aim to directly support other standards.
+However, OpenAlias aims to avoid conflicting with other standards.

+One long-term goal could be to build a universal library that allows interpreting a variety of standards including OpenAlias and other popular standards.